-50) Place your three master diskettes in a very safe, cool, dry place; they will not be needed for any further operations.
+52) Place your five master diskettes in a very safe, cool, dry place; they will not be needed for any further operations.
 Use the backup copies just created for all of your day-to-day computer work.
-The master diskettes should only be used to make new backup copies.
+The master diskettes should only be used to make new BACKUP copies.

-You are now ready to configure the power-on parameters on the CP/M 3.0 SOURCE and T/MAKER diskettes just created.
+You are now ready to configure the power-on parameters on the CP/M 3.0 SOURCE, T/MAKER, ELECTRIC WEBSTER and CBASIC diskettes just created.

-2.7 CONFIGURATION PROCEDURES
+2.7.
+CONFIGURATION PROCEDURES

-The CONFIG Utility is used to change the power-on paramaters on each of the newly created CP/M 3.0 SOURCE and T/MAKER diskettes in order to match the paramaters of the CP/M 3.0 SYSTEM diskette.
+The CONFIG Utility is used to change the power-on parameters on each of the newly created CP/M 3.0 SOURCE, T/MAKER, ELECTRIC WEBSTER, and CBASIC diskettes in order to match the parameters of the CP/M 3.0 SYSTEM diskette.

-51) To begin the CONFIG Utility insert the CP/M 3.0 SYSTEM diskette in the A: drive.
+53) To begin the CONFIG Utility insert the CP/M 3.0 SYSTEM diskette in the A: drive.
 Type the word CONFIG after the A> prompt.
-Press the RETURN key (----).
+Press the RETURN key ().